Pre-writing and handwriting skills

 Pre-writing Skills

 The skills involved in learning to write are called pre-writing skills.
-These include the sensorimotor skills that contribute to a child holding and using a pencil, and the ability to draw, copy, and colour.
-Sensorimotor skills are how the body receives sensory messages (vision, hearing, smell, taste, touch,) and then gives a movement response (motor output).
+These include the sensorimotor skills that help a child develop their ability to hold and use a pencil, and to draw, copy, and colour.
+Sensorimotor skills are how the body receives sensory messages (vision, hearing, smell, taste, touch) and then gives a movement response (motor output).

 Below are some examples of pre-writing activities which help develop a child’s sensorimotor skills: